-Post is a student-led outdoor education program based out of Garfield High School.
-We are a non-profit organization affiliated with the Boy Scouts of America and insured through the BSA, and are one of the largest student run organizations in Washington, with over 350 members.
-We run a variety of trips that are open to all Seattle-area students.
+Garfield Outdoor Education (GOE) is a student-led outdoor education program based out of Garfield High School.
+We are a 501(c)3 non-profit organization and are one of the largest student run organizations in Washington, with over 350 members.
+We run a variety of trips that are open to all Garfield High School students.
 Our mission is to encourage environmental awareness, leadership, diversity, self-confidence, and knowledge of the outdoors.
 We help to build a sense of community, which may not otherwise be found in a high school environment.

-Post strives to accommodate the needs of all students.
+GOE strives to accommodate the needs of all students.
 We have scholarships and fundraising opportunities for all trips so that all students may participate in our program.
 We also have a large inventory of gear that ranges from rock climbing harnesses to more basic gear such as backpacks and sleeping bags, which are available for students to borrow for trips.
-For more information on gear, contact Aaron Goff at 206-403-8250.
+For more information on gear, contact Aaron Schechter at 206-331-0895.

 For the continued success of our program and to allow anyone to go on our trips, your help is appreciated.
 In kind and financial donations help sustain funding that trip proceeds don't cover, and information on helping in such an awesome way is available on the home page. $45 will cover a full scholarship for a 3 day survival trip.

-Students on Post trips are still subject to ALL school rules and restrictions, and will be punished accordingly if found to be disobeying Garfield protocol.
+Students on GOE trips are still subject to ALL school rules and restrictions, and will be punished accordingly if found to be disobeying Garfield protocol.